aninjaturtle/aninjaturtle.github.com/work/_posts/2013-3-10-Finico-Advertising-Design.md

 {% include JB/setup %}
 ##Finico Advertising Campaign

-Finico is an italian company that produces a variety of high end wood finishing products.
-This was a teaser I made illustrating the quality of their products.
+Teaser illustrating the quality of their products.